nilsramsperger/docker-nodebb/README.md

 There you can create your admin account and set things up.
 Just leave the database settings as they are.
 The `config.json` is created by the web installer and copied to `/etc/nodebb` when you shutdown the container after installing.
+So, restart the container after you completed the web installer.

+If you want to use the container on a public URL and an other port, you should edit the `config.json`.
+The full hostname and port must be placed there to get all links within NodeBB working correctly.

+From second run on, NodeBB will be started using [forever](https://github.com/foreverjs/forever).
+Thus NodeBB will be restarted, if it happens to shut down unexpectedly.

 ### Volumes
 * `/etc/nodebb` contains NodeBB's `config.json`